What is Amazon Aurora?

 Incurred Costs are costs associated with Aurora instances but may not be a result directly from using the database.
 These costs can occur when allocating storage for backups of your data, as well as transferring data out of an Aurora instance, which is billed per GB per hour.

 Amazon Aurora is here to make your data management tasks easier.
 With fully managed RDS instances ready to provision your Aurora instance, migrating database engines has never been easier.
 Move your MySQL and PostgreSQL to Amazon Aurora with Afonza today!

 Where we come in:

-We are your AWS Partner team with many years of web hosting experience.
+We are your AWS Partner team with many years of cloud infrastructure experience.